Basic Usage

 with u0 = cos(incident angle) and u = cos(emergent angle).

 Display a representation of the incidence, emission, and phase angle at the time of observation.
 Each angle can be shown individually, or together.
-In the latter case, incidence is encoded in the RGB values of the image (incidence => Red, emission => Green, phase => Blue) with a resolution of 256 values per color.
+In the latter case, angles are encoded in the RGB values of the image (incidence => Red, emission => Green, phase => Blue) with a resolution of 256 values per color.

 Select the field of view (instrument) to be displayed.
 The current view will be adjusted to fit this FoV in the frame.
 This menu is automatically populated from data defined in the mission package.

 This setting will overlay a box representing an instrument field of view on top of the current scene.
-It is possible to project the field of view boundaries onto the 3D shape using the command line interface..
+It is possible to project the field of view boundaries onto the 3D shape using the command line interface.

 Example of display showing the field of view of Hera’s TIRI instrument as full frame, with the additional footprint of Hera’s AFC instrument.